 His friend stares at him.
 A long awkward moment passed.
 “So, that’s it?
 That’s what you wanted to tell me?”

 More awkward moments.
 “OK, Bill.
 Thanks.”

-And six months later that friend is loving and following Jesus Christ as Lord.
+Six months later that friend was loving and following Jesus Christ as Lord.

 It’s not that hard.
 Care about your friends, and when the Spirit prompts you, go along with it.
 He knows what He’s doing.